Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 56. How do restrictive diseases affect lung compliance?

-57. When a positive pressure breath is delivered from a mechanical ventilator, how would intra-alveolar and intrapleural pressures be affected during inspiration?
+57. When a positive pressure breath is delivered from a mechanical ventilator, how are intra-alveolar and intrapleural pressures affected during inspiration?

-58. When a tension pneumothorax occurs during positive pressure ventilation, how will the cardiac output and blood pressure be affected?
+58. When a tension pneumothorax occurs during positive pressure ventilation, how are cardiac output and blood pressure affected?

-59. What law best explains the basic operation of the negative pressure ventilator?
+59. What law best explains the basic operation of a negative pressure ventilator?

 60. What is pulmonary surfactant?